 Fill with hot coffee.

-Top with whipped cream and garnish with shaved almonds.
+Top with whipped cream and garnish with sliced almonds.
+Serve and enjoy!

 - Warm up your glass to ensure your coffee stays hot while you sip.
 To do so, fill it with hot water for a few minutes while the coffee brews.
 You can also heat a water-filled mug in the microwave for about 10 seconds.